 His PhD research was embedded into the work of the Marine Governance Group at the Marine and Renewable Energy Ireland (MaREI) Centre of Excellence (funded by Science Foundation Ireland) at the University College Cork (Ireland).

 For seven years previously, Marcus worked as researcher and project manager in national and international projects and initiatives with an interdisciplinary research context.
 In 2010 he joined the International Project Office of the Land-Ocean Interactions in the Coastal Zone (LOICZ) project, now Future Earth Coasts.
 He worked for the Helmholtz Institute of Coastal Research in Germany and became external consultant to the United Nations Environment Program (UNEP).
 He collaborated with partners from UNEP, the Global Environment Facility, the International Geosphere-Biosphere Programme, the Chinese Academy of Sciences and the UN Economic and Social Commission for Asia and the Pacific.

-Marcus holds an advanced university degree (German Diploma, M.A. equivalent, University of Kiel, awarded in 2007) in integrated Geography with a focus on coastal and marine sciences.
+In addition to the PhD, Marcus holds an advanced university degree (German Diploma, M.A. equivalent, University of Kiel, awarded in 2007) in integrated Geography with a focus on coastal and marine sciences.
 In his minor he studied political sciences and public law.